Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: Introduction

 \section{Introduction}

-Recently Paris \cite{par14} has made several claims concerning a recent work \cite{kow14} which deals with the exactification of Stirling's approximation for the first time ever since its discovery almost three centuries ago.
-Exactification means that a complete asymptotic expansion for a function/integral has undergone regularisation so that it is able to provide exact values of the original function for all values, including arguments or phases, of the power variable.
-Rather than dealing with the gamma function, $\Gamma(z)$, the work concentrated on Stirling's approximation being applied to the more complex and multivalued logarithm of the gamma function, viz.\ $\ln \Gamma(z)$.
-The purpose of this article is to refute the more important claims made by Paris, whilst at the same time elucidating the reader on fundamental aspects not presented in Ref.\ \cite{kow14} in order that they may gain a better understanding of it.
+Paris \cite{par14} has made several controversial statements concerning part of Sec.\ 3 in Ref.\ \cite{kow14}, which deals with the exactification of Stirling's approximation for the first time ever since its discovery almost three centuries ago.
+Exactification means that a complete asymptotic expansion for a function/integral has undergone regularization so that it is able to provide exact values of the original function for all values, including arguments or phases, of the main power variable.
+Despite acknowledging that the calculations in Ref.\ \cite{kow14} are basically correct, the two most important comments made by Paris are: (1) there is no need for the concept of regularization when determining values of $\ln \Gamma(z)$ from its complete asymptotic expansion and (2) the definition of the Stokes multiplier appearing in the subdominant part of the complete asymptotic expansion is not the correct interpretation of the quantity as envisaged by Stokes \cite{sto04} and Dingle \cite{din73}.
+The purpose of this article is not only to counter these claims, but also to present other fundamental points that could not be included in Ref.\ \cite{kow14}.
+As a consequence, the reader will be able to develop a better understanding of the primary issues in hyperasymptotics in which extremely accurate values, often to 30 figures or more, are sought from asymptotic expansions for functions/integrals.